 Energy Efficiency Standards

 Nebraska does not have any statewide mandate for energy efficiency savings.
 Unique among states, Nebraska's electric utilities are all public power districts (PPDs), cooperatives, or municipal utilites and are not regulated by the state commission, though they do report to the Nebraska Power Review Board for planning purposes.

-Nebraska requires public utilities to practice Integrated Resource Planning, considering options including energy efficiency and conservation, co-generation and district heating/cooling, and renewable resources.
+Nebraska requires its public utilities to engage in integrated resource planning (IRP), considering options including energy efficiency and conservation, co-generation and district heating/cooling, and renewable resources.
 Utilities must include least-cost options with minimized life cycle costs and priority given to energy efficiency measures.

 Rate Structures & Incentives